timmyb824/timothybryantjr.com/grav/user/pages/01.blog/overcomplicate-alert-flow/item.md

 ### Step 2: Building the Message Dispatcher

 Next, I needed to build a service to pick up messages from RabbitMQ and deliver them.
 I chose Python because, as a non-developer, I’m most comfortable with it.
-I found a library called [pika](https://pika.readthedocs.io/en/stable/) for handling RabbitMQ in Python.
+And I found a library called [pika](https://pika.readthedocs.io/en/stable/) for handling RabbitMQ in Python.

-Over the next day (with a lot of help from AI), I built a service I named Notifiq (notice + queue).
+Over the next day (and with a lot of help from AI), I built a service I named Notifiq (notice + queue).
 You can find it on GitHub: [https://github.com/timmyb824/notifiq](https://github.com/timmyb824/notifiq).

 Notifiq is a service that consumes messages from a RabbitMQ queue (plans to support multiple queues) and delivers them to specified providers based on the JSON payload.
 I used the [Apprise](https://pypi.org/project/apprise/) library for notifications, which supports a ton of providers.
 While the extensibility was great, Apprise caused a major headache down the road (more on that later).